materialsproject/pymatgen/docs/contributing.rst

        git clone git@github.com:YOURNAME/pymatgen.git

+   Note that the entire Github repo is fairly large because of the presence of test files, but these are absolutely necessary for rigorous testing of the code.
 5. It is highly recommended you install all the optional dependencies as well.
 6. Code (see `Coding Guidelines`_).
 Commit early and commit often.
 Keep your code up to date.
 You need to add the main repository to the list of your